Praneethtkonda/web-crawler/README.md

 # web-crawler
 A simple web crawler service including both server and client

 # Running client and server
+Instructions for client:
+1. Navigate to the client folder.
+2. Run the run-crawler.sh shell script with url and output arguments to get the sitemap in the same folder with the name provided by you.

+Instructions for server:
+1. Run the docker compose on the server folder to bring up all the dependent containers.
+2. Once the containers are up and running you can check for swagger documentation of API.
+3. Visit localhost:3005/api/v1/docs for server documentation and interaction.
+4. Visit localhost:9001 for minio.
+5. Visit localhost:5556 for flower monitoring dashboard to monitor crawling tasks that are queued.

+For more information and detailed runs refer to these links:-

 For client documentation refer [here](./client/README.md)